dagbdagb/phpipam2ansible/README.md

 group2_in_ipam
 ```

 (Unsure if ansible permits underscores in groupnames, but you get the idea.)
+[This](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html#common-patterns) is a useful link for learning how to really make use of groups.

 ## Creating .my.cnf
 This should get you started: